 The Environmental program at the University of Vermont is one of the oldest environmental studies programs in the country, since 1972 it has been serving as a center for innovative thinking and interdisciplinary learning on the global and local environment by advocating and inspiring environmentally and socially just sustainable activities and ways of thinking.

-.
-The Environmental and Natural Resources Law Clinic of Vermont Law School (VLS) has more than a decade of experience representing EJ communities across the country, ensuring that laws protecting health and the environment are properly interpreted, implemented, and enforced to prevent and abate environmental problems.
+The Environmental Justice Clinic of Vermont Law School (VLS) has more than a decade of experience representing EJ communities across the country, ensuring that laws protecting health and the environment are properly interpreted, implemented, and enforced to prevent and abate environmental problems.